cnfntrvlnss/keywordRecognitionSystem/README.md

 keywordRecognitionSystem
 ========================

-center/worker partten for keyword search computing system. written in java
+keyword search system for search specified keywords from a large amount of audio files ,implementing center/worker patten of distributing computation, written in java